Skip to main content

 1. Hold your scrotum (the skin that covers your testicles) in the palm of your hand.

-2. Use both hands to gently roll 1 testicle at a time between your thumb and fingers.
+2. Use the other hand to gently roll 1 testicle at a time between your thumb and fingers.

 3. Feel behind both testicles – the small, soft tubes at the back of the testicles (epididymis) can sometimes become hard, swollen or painful.